Andygurl5566/phase-1-object-ball/README.md

 ### Part 1: Building the Object

 The first function you will define is called `gameObject`.
-This function contains and returns a object nested in the following manner:
+This function contains and returns an object nested in the following manner:

 - The top level of the object has two keys: `"home"`, for the home team, and `"away"`, for the away team.